patrickap/img-sort/README.md

 # img-sort

-Introducing `img-sort`, a little golang tool that helps you keep your photos and videos organized.
+Introducing img-sort, a little golang tool that helps you keep your photos and videos organized.
 This tool will sort all your media in year and month folders, making it easy for you to find the photos and videos you need.

 ## Features